-The weekend before (14th and 15th April), children and young adults are the true centre of attention of Sant Jordi at a book festival especially dedicated for them, “Món Llibre”.
-The event is held at the CCCB and the MACBA.
+The two weekends before (6th and 7th April), children and young adults are the true centre of attention of Sant Jordi at a book festival especially dedicated for them, “Món Llibre”.
+The event takes place at the CCCB and the MACBA.

 To whet people’s appetite before the big day, the Barcelona City Council and the Barcelona Institute of Culture organises “Sant Jordi Dialogs”.
 This event that highlights the city’s literary tradition (declared by UNESCO as City of Literature 2015) is dedicated to national and international authors and their work.

 The Auditori Disseny Hub Barcelona will host conferences and talks featuring famous literary artists.

 6.00 PM – La mirada singular with Amélie Nothomb and Sergi Pàmies.